kkblackmun/ML.Project.ecs171/README.md

 ![image info](./figs/70breeds_no_aug.png)

 Through a graphic method, we plotted the accuracy and validation loss of the model to training and validation data- providing a point for every epoch.
-The first model depicts an average accuracy of 40% and an average cost of 0.137 across 50 epochs.
+The first model depicts a final accuracy of 37% and an average cost of 0.137 across 50 epochs (Using Binary Cross Entropy).

 ### Model 2 Results

 ![image info](./figs/20breeds_no_aug.png)

-The graph of the model’s results follow the same structure as Model 1, and we found that the limiting of the model’s input data to 20 classes pushed our accuracy to approximately 70%, and our training loss to less than 0.25 across 50 epochs.
+The graph of the model’s results follow the same structure as Model 1, and we found that the limiting of the model’s input data to 20 classes pushed our accuracy to approximately 70%, and our training loss to less than 0.25 across 50 epochs (Using Binary Cross Entropy).

 ### Model 3 Results

 ![image info](./figs/70breeds_augs3.0.png)

-The graph of the third model’s results follow the same procedure of the graphs prior to it, and depicts an overall accuracy of 55%, and a training loss of approximately 0.06 across 50 epochs.
+The graph of the third model’s results follow the same procedure of the graphs prior to it, and depicts an overall accuracy of 55%, and a training loss of approximately 3.7341 across 160 epochs (using Sparse Categorical Cross Entropy).

 ## Discussion

 ### CNN Design

-Our aim was to create a NN that would allow us to classify images of dogs by their breed.
-To do this we decided to use a series of convolutional layers along with our dense layers.
-Keras Convolutional layers API gives us multiple tools to efficiently analyze 2D images.
-Convolutional layers are use full because they allow for recognition of edges and shapes which is perfect for image classification.
-Another use full tool is MaxPulling which reduces the number of dimensions of the feature map leading to a reduction in required computation.
-As you may have noticed all of the layers use the Relu activation function.
-Relu was chosen because in our research on image classification relu was noted as being all around great activation function.
+When we first considered the dog image classification problem, our choice to utilize a neural network was rather intuitive to us, due to the large number of classes and the geometric nature of the images.
+Beginning with a simple split of training and test data, we decided to use a series of convolutional and dense layers.
+Through the use of the Tensorflow Keras library, we used up to 5 convolutional layers which systematically applied learned filters to highlight the presence of randomly chosen features in the images (low-level or high level).
+Through the addition of MaxPooling layers after each convolution, the maximum value for each patch on the feature map is stored and used to reduce the dimensionality of the input image by decreasing the number of pixels in the output image.
+This resulted in the dimensionality of our images being reduced 5 times in order to ensure high and low-level features were detected effectively.
+However, when our model was not performing well (AKA: towards the left side of the fitting graph presented in lecture ECS 171), we realized we needed to adjust our model, but we needed to adjust our data as well.

 ### Result Breakdown